socketkai/Scanner/README.md

 # Scanner
-Scan file with python and OpenCV
+Scan file into grayscale JPEG file with python and OpenCV